wenbinyugroup/ivabs/_sources/ivabs/install/windows.rst.txt

 #.
 Unzip the package to a directory of your own choice.

 #.
 Set environment variables manually.
-This setting will be effective as long as the command line is open.
+This setting will be effective as long as the command line window is open.

    ..  code-block:: shell